FDM vs SLA: Direct Comparison Guide

 It is worth noting that these models need to be sliced, which is the process of cutting up your model into many layers in order for your printer to understand what to print.
-I bring this up not to state the obvious, but rather to explain that not all Blender blog posts on here are related to slicing, but are often on the modelling and rendering process itself.
+I bring this up not to state the obvious, but rather to explain that not all Blender blog posts on here are related to slicing, but are often on modelling, rendering and even lighting such as demonstrated on our Blender HDRI lighting setup scene.
 I feel this assists with visualizing what you might want your final printed object to look like.

-On that note, I hope that even though this may not be the biggest or most informative site on the web, I hope that even if you discover something new (no matter how small), then that can only be a bonus.
+On that note, even though this may not be the biggest or most informative site on the web, I hope that even if you discover something new (no matter how small), then that can only be a bonus.